 Inefficient Regulation: Mortgages versus Total Credit

-We study the impact of loan-to-value regulation on supply and demand for unregulated debt that is used for home acquisition.
-In our setting, part of the dwelling price is in the form of pre-existing debt exempt from the regulation.
-Variations in the latter prior to the LTV regulation generated exogenous variation in the regulatory requirements across buildings.
-We find that households, especially constrained ones, start paying more for dwellings financed with more unregulated debt.
-Our estimates reveal a willingness to pay for alternative home financing of about 250 percent above the prevailing mortgage rate.
-In the longer run, the supply of unregulated debt increases by almost 50 percent.
+We study the impact of loan-to-value (LTV) regulation on unregulated debt that is used for home acquisition.
+In our setting, part of the dwelling price is in form of pre-existing debt exempt from the regulation.
+We exploit cross-sectional variation across buildings in the non-regulated debt to estimate a set of indirect effects of LTV regulation.
+Our main result is that households start paying more for dwellings financed with more unregulated debt.
+Our baseline estimates reveal an implicit interest rate on long-term unregulated debt of at least 8.6 percent or three times the prevailing mortgage rate.
+In the long-term, developers respond by increasing the supply of debt in new housing by about 50 percent.
+Taken together, our results document several new unintended indirect consequences of LTV regulation.
 We corroborate our findings by aggregating evidence from 13 countries.

 Suggested Citation: Suggested Citation